Last Updated on

 Highlight your company in your press kit—but in the right way

-Once you have the right mindset, it's time to start building your press kit and creating (or gathering) the parts that will go into it.
-But as you are writing that overview, that bio sheet or that press release, you can't just simply highlight your business—you have to highlight your business in a way that makes news outlets want to share your information.
-That's the key to building a press kit that doesn't get tossed in the recycling bin (whether physical or electronic).
-But what's going to make the media get excited about your company?
-There's one more question reporters ask: So what?
+Once you have the right mindset, it’s time to start building your press kit and creating (or gathering) the parts that will go into it.
+But as you are writing that overview, that bio sheet or that press release, you can’t just simply highlight your business—you have to highlight your business in a way that makes news outlets want to share your information.
+That’s the key to building a press kit that doesn’t get tossed in the recycling bin (whether physical or electronic).
+But what’s going to make the media get excited about your company?
+There’s one more question reporters ask: So what?
 Or, why does this matter to our readers/followers/listeners?
-Thankfully, there's more than one way to make your business matter to the media and ultimately to their followers: Make it personable.
+Thankfully, there’s more than one way to make your business matter to the media and ultimately to their followers: Make it personable.
 The media would often rather write or broadcast stories about people rather than a business.
-So, there's a new business.
+So, there’s a new business.
 So what?
-There's a new online business created by a cancer survivor selling hats.
+There’s a new online business created by a cancer survivor selling hats.
 A local college drop out has built his own business from the ground up and now employs a hundred people.
-Already, in just a sentence, that's much more compelling then simply announcing a new business.
+Already, in just a sentence, that’s much more compelling than simply announcing a new business.
 Pinpoint something about you or the people behind your company to make your press kit personable.
 Make it relevant.
-Reader's of the Detroit Free Press don't want to read about a new business that just opened its doors in Anchorage, Alaska.
+Reader’s of the Detroit Free Press doesn’t want to read about a new business that just opened its doors in Anchorage, Alaska.
 To get noticed by the media, your press kit needs to be relevant.
 Often, that means having a local connection and submitting to local media outlets.
 But there are other ways of being relevant too.
-If you're donating a portion of each sale to the latest natural disaster, that's relevant—base a press release inside your kit on that.
+If you’re donating a portion of each sale to the latest natural disaster, that’s relevant—base a press release inside your kit on that.
 Make it newsworthy.
-Media outlets don't want to publish yesterday's news.
+Media outlets don’t want to publish yesterday’s news.
 A good strategy for making your press kit matter is to include a press release about a timely event.
-Maybe your business just opened it's doors.
-Maybe you're moving to a new location.
+Maybe your business just opened its doors.
+Maybe you’re moving to a new location.
 Maybe you just reached a sales goal.
 Maybe you just added new jobs to the local economy.
 Whatever it is, highlighting a recent or upcoming event is also a good way to grab some attention.

 Revise, revise, revise your press kit’s content